Project

 Sinfonia Varsovia jest ambasadorką polskiej kultury muzycznej od początków swojego istnienia.
 Orkiestra od 40 lat stale gości na zagranicznych i krajowych estradach.
 Jej zagraniczne podróże to tysiące spotkań z dyrygentami, kompozytorami, solistami, wreszcie – publicznością.

-The ensemble continues the tradition of the Polish Chamber Orchestra (PCO) founded in 1972 from which it evolved as new members came on.
-The impulse for expansion was provided in 1984 by the arrival of the legendary violinist Yehudi Menuhin who took over as the first guest conductor.
-“Working with no other orchestra gave me as much satisfaction as my work, as soloist and conductor, with Sinfonia Varsovia”, he said in interviews.
+The ensemble continues the tradition of Jerzy Maksymiuk’s Polish Chamber Orchestra, founded in 1972, from which it emerged as a result of the enlargement.
+The impetus to expand the ensemble was provided in 1984 by the arrival of legendary violinist Yehudi Menuhin, who soon took over as the first guest conductor at the invitation of directors Franciszek Wybrańczyk and Waldemar Dąbrowski.
+“Working with no other orchestra gave me as much satisfaction as my work, as a soloist and conductor, with the Sinfonia Varsovia Orchestra,” he said in interviews.

-Sinfonia Varsovia has played over 4,000 concerts all over the world and made over 300 records, including for Decca, Deutsche Grammophon, Naxos, Sony, and Warner.
+Sinfonia Varsovia has made more than 300 records, including for Decca, Deutsche Grammophon, Naxos, Sony, and Warner.
 The recorded repertoire includes works from the 18th century to the present day.
-A special place in the Orchestra’s concert program is occupied by the works of Polish composers, such as Chopin, Penderecki, Paderewski, Lutosławski, Górecki, and Kilar.
-The Orchestra has premiered numerous works, including those by Henryk Mikołaj Górecki, Paweł Mykietyn, and Krzysztof Penderecki.
+A special place in the Orchestra’s concert program is occupied by the works of Polish composers; it has premiered numerous works by composers such as Henryk Mikołaj Górecki, Witold Lutosławski, Paweł Mykietyn and Krzysztof Penderecki.